×

 The parties either proceed to prove-up or the next stage is preparations in setting the case for trial, including formal discovery completion, depositions, subpoenas, witness lists, expert reports and the like.

 At this juncture, the case is either settled, comprehensively, and the parties are scheduled for a prove-up before the Judge (day of the divorce) to present the documents that were prepared by their respective attorneys, which typically includes the Marital Settlement Agreement, Judgment for Dissolution of Marriage, Allocation Judgment, Uniform Order for Support and the like.
-The Judge will review the documents provided and the attorneys will present the requisite information to the Judge, via testimony, and then the Judge will rule.
+The Judge will review the documents provided and the attorneys will present the requisite information to the Judge via testimony, and then the Judge will rule.
 If the case does not settle, then the case will be set for trial.
 This process will be long, costly and arduous.
-The trial preparation and process typically includes formal discovery, pre-trial conferences, case management conferences and orders, depositions, subpoenas, expert witnesses and reports, valuations, and appraisals all for presentment to the Judge at trial where he will hear both sides, extensively, and then make a Judgment based upon his ruling.
+The trial preparation and process typically includes formal discovery, pre-trial conferences, case management conferences and orders, depositions, subpoenas, expert witnesses and reports, valuations, and appraisals, all for presentment to the Judge at trial, where he will hear both sides, extensively, and then make a Judgment based upon his ruling.

-a Consultation
+Consultation